 Ingredients

-• 1 cup hazelnuts, toasted
+- 1 cup hazelnuts, toasted

-• 2 cups all-purpose flour
+- 2 cups all-purpose flour

-• 1 ½ teaspoons baking powder
+- 1 ½ teaspoons baking powder

-• ½ teaspoon baking soda
+- ½ teaspoon baking soda

-• ¼ teaspoon salt
+- ¼ teaspoon salt

-• ½ cup unsalted butter, softened
+- ½ cup unsalted butter, softened

-• 1 cup granulated sugar
+- 1 cup granulated sugar

-• 3 large eggs
+- 3 large eggs

-• 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-• ¾ cup whole milk
+- ¾ cup whole milk

-• ½ teaspoon ground cardamom (optional)
+- ½ teaspoon ground cardamom (optional)

-• ½ cup unsalted butter, softened
+- ½ cup unsalted butter (for frosting), softened

-• 2 cups powdered sugar
+- 2 cups powdered sugar

-• 2 tablespoons cocoa powder (optional)
+- 2 tablespoons cocoa powder (or more for richer chocolate)

-• 12 tablespoons milk or cream
+- 1–2 tablespoons milk or cream (to adjust consistency)

-• ½ cup hazelnuts, chopped (for garnish)
+- ½ cup chopped hazelnuts (for garnish)

 Instructions